teaching-js/js-primer/content/dom.md

 # What the DOM?

-The Document Object Model or colloquially (DOM) provides the interface that allows JavaScript to interact with XML, SVG and HTML through the browser.
+The Document Object Model or colloquially (`DOM`) provides the interface that allows JavaScript to interact with XML, SVG and HTML through the browser.
+Without the `DOM` API we'd be unable to manipulate our web pages with JavaScript.

 ## The DOM APIs

-We call the webpage a Document, and the DOM allows the Document to be broken up into a manipulatable tree-like structure that allows more complex usage and editing of an otherwise static page.
-In this sense, JavaScript, aided by the DOM brings a webpage to life.
+Why `DOM`?
+We call the webpage a "Document", and the `DOM` API allows this Document to be broken up into a manipulatable tree-like "Object" structure that allows more complex usage and editing by our scripts.
+It's a "Model" in that it holds and manages Document State through a well-defined API.

 ## DataTypes

+The DOM offers a number of unique datatypes that don't exist natively in JavaScript.

-There is nothing special about the way these `DOM Objects` work, they are, at their heart `Objects` in a JavaScript sense and observe all the same conventions.
-Still, as with the vanilla `Array`, `Function`, `String` ... it's worth getting a handle on the API of the DOM Objects if you're ever likely to do any sort of real web development.
+There is nothing special about the way these `DOM` DataTypes work, they are, at their heart `Objects` in a JavaScript sense and observe all the same conventions.
+Still, as with the vanilla `Array`, `Function`, `String` ... it's worth getting a handle on the API of the `DOM` DataTypes if you're ever likely to do any sort of real web development.

 The following with reference to: [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 Element | Description
 :-----|:----
 `document` | The DOM document Reference chapter describes the document object.
-`element`	|  `element` refers to an element or a node of type element returned by a member of the `DOM API`.
-Rather than saying, for example, that the `document.createElement()` method returns an object reference to a node, we just say that this method returns the element that has just been created in the DOM. `element` objects implement the `DOM Element` interface and also the more basic `Node` interface, both of which are included together in this reference.
+`element`	|  `element` refers to an element or a node of type element returned by a member of the `DOM` API.
+Rather than saying, for example, that the `document.createElement()` method returns an object reference to a node, we just say that this method returns the element that has just been created in the `DOM`.
+These objects implement a specific interface methods that allows complex interactions with the Document.
 `nodeList`	| A `nodeList` is an array of elements, like the kind that is returned by the method `document.getElementsByTagName()`.
 `namedNodeMap` |	A `namedNodeMap` is like an array, but the items are accessed by name or index, though this latter case is merely a convenience for enumeration, as they are in no particular order in the list.